FusionAuth/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 You must configure the Pushover and Slack variables defined at the top of the file for the integrations to work properly.
 For the Pushover integration, create a Pushover account and a Pushover application.
 The Pushover application creation looks like this:

-{% include _image.html src="/assets/img/resources/guide/pushover-setup.png" alt="Pushover setup" class="mw-100 mx-auto mb-4 text-center" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/pushover-setup.png" alt="Pushover setup" class="img-fluid text-center" figure=false %}

 Give your Pushover application a name, description and URL.
 Select "Script" from the Type select box.